Volt Germany: Digital policy

-In the federal election on 26 September 2021, Volt received 0,2 % of the first votes and 0,4 % of the second votes and thus did not win a mandate.

 Political classification

 Party researcher Uwe Jun of the University of Trier assigns Volt to the left-liberal spectrum: "Above all conservative positions are missing."
 The party is described as "federal-European, progressive and social-liberal".

-Prof. de Nève, a political scientist at the University of Giessen, attests that Volt appeals in particular to a younger and educated electorate to whom Europe is important.
+Professor Dorothea de Nève, a political scientist at the University of Giessen, attests that Volt appeals in particular to a younger and educated electorate to whom Europe is important.
 However, the party does not only want to appeal to a young, urban and educated clientele, but underpins its ambitions to reach as broad a spectrum of people as possible with its programs.
-With its pragmatic and evidence-based approach, Volt also appeals to people who are less concerned with arguing about ideologies and criticize the lack of effectiveness of politics in dealing with crises, according to Prof. Zittel of Goethe University in Frankfurt.
+With its pragmatic and evidence-based approach, Volt also appeals to people who are less concerned with arguing about ideologies and criticize the lack of effectiveness of politics in dealing with crises, according to Professor Thomas Zittel of Goethe University in Frankfurt.

-With its program and the focus on the topic of Europe, Volt is stepping into a political gap, according to Prof. Edgar Grande, a political scientist from Berlin.
-Up until now, Europe has been the subject of EU skeptics in particular.
+With its program and the focus on the topic of Europe, Volt is stepping into a political gap, according to Professor Edgar Grande, a political scientist from Berlin.
+Up until now, Europe has been the subject of Eurosceptics in particular.
 The rest of the program, too, is a "very serious attempt to draw up a catalog of values for a progressive movement in the 21st century."